-Although no one likes to dwell on it, accident can and often do happen whilst trekking.
+Although no one likes to dwell on it, accidents can and often do happen whilst trekking.
 Whilst the Everest Base Camp trek is not considered dangerous in itself, any mountain trek has potential danger, especially at high altitudes.
-High altitude affects people in different ways and can, potentially, inflame pre-existing medical conditions like heart problems.
-Even small injuries like a twisted ankle or pulled leg muscle can be a serious issue at high altitude.
-All of the above mentioned issues make the Everest Base Camp trek more risky than your standard hike back home.
+High altitude affects people in different ways and can, potentially inflame pre-existing medical conditions like heart problems.
+Even small injuries, like a twisted ankle or pulled leg muscle, can be a serious issue at high altitude.
+All of the above-mentioned issues make the Everest Base Camp trek riskier than your standard hike back home.

-Luckily, the trek is one of the most popular in Nepal and sees a lot of footfall, therefore, you’re never far from a helping hand.
+Luckily, the trek is one of the most popular in Nepal and sees a lot of footfalls.
+Therefore, you're never far from a helping hand.
 Even so, it is crucial that you are covered for medical evacuation (preferably by helicopter) and assistance on top of standard hospital cover.

 Sadly, the feeling of arriving at an airport and finding that your bags have not arrived with you or that they're damaged is a familiar one to most of us.
 This causes a fair amount of stress, aggravation and hassle as you need to buy new things in time for your trek.

 Luckily, travel insurance policies now cover lost, stolen or damaged luggage as standard.
 However, once again, you need to read the fine print to find out exactly how much you will be covered for as all policies will have a cover limit.
 Remember, you may be travelling with some pretty expensive gear!